CapacitorSet/rebridge/README.md

-Rebridge: A transparent Javascript-Redis bridge
+Rebridge
 ========

-With Rebridge you can create JavaScript objects that are *automatically* synchronized to a Redis database.
+Rebridge is a transparent Javascript-Redis bridge.
+You can use it to create JavaScript objects that are *automatically* synchronized to a Redis database.

 ## Install